woIowizard/mh/docs/mhconsole.md

 ### Logging in

 Run mhconsole without any arguments to get started.
-The prompt `mh [not logged in] >` appears indicates that the session is unauthenticated.
+The prompt `mh [not logged in] >` appears indicating that the session is unauthenticated.
 Run `help` to see available commands:

 ![mhconsole-unauth-help](../img/mhconsole-unauth-help.png)